clintjb/clintjb.github.io/_pages/mba.md

 #### Foundations of Business Strategy (Darden School Of Business)

-In this course, we will explore the underlying theory and frameworks that provide the foundations of a successful business strategy.
-We will develop your ability to think strategically by providing you the tools for conducting a strategic analysis.
-Strategic analysis is critical for analyzing the competitive context in which an organization operates and for making reasoned and reasonable recommendations for how that organization should position itself and what actions it should take to maximize value creation.
-Aspiring managers, entrepreneurs, social entrepreneurs, analysts, and consultants all may find value in mastering these fundamentals.
+This course explores the underlying theory and frameworks that form the foundation of successful business strategy.
+Students develop strategic thinking capabilities through tools for conducting comprehensive strategic analysis.
+The curriculum focuses on analyzing competitive contexts, making reasoned organizational recommendations, and maximizing value creation.
+Content is designed for aspiring managers, entrepreneurs, social entrepreneurs, analysts, and consultants seeking to master strategic fundamentals.

 <a class="external" target="_blank" rel="noopener noreferrer" href="https://www.clintbird.com/files/strategy.pdf">Transcript & Final Grade - 85.0%</a>